ellis/roboliq/README.md

 # Roboliq

-Roboliq aim to make it easier to use liquid handling robots for automation in biological laboratories.
+Roboliq aims to make it easier to use liquid handling robots for automation in biological laboratories.

-It provides a format for writing protocols in a portable manner (so that they can be used in other labs too!) and for compiling such protocols for execution by a liquid handling robot.
+It lets you write protocols that are portable between labs, and it compiles the protocols for execution by liquid handling robots.

 The only supported backend is for Tecan Evoware robots, but other backends can also be added.

-The important sub-directories are:
+The important sub-directories of this repository are:

 * `roboliq-processor`: the source code for processing protocols and making sure they are complete
 * `roboliq-processor/src/evoware`: the source code for the Tecan Evoware backend